amirmghaemi/tika-document-ingest/README.md

     <img src="resources/nifi_command_line.png" width="600"/>

-3. Go to the following URL – https://localhost:8443/nifi/  to check if the NiFi has started.
-Your port might be different.
+3. Go to the following URL – https://localhost:8443/nifi/ to check if NiFi has started.
 Don’t worry if this URL is not loading instantly.
 NiFi takes time after starting, just check periodically every few minutes.

     ![alt text](resources/nifi_access_url.png)

+    The picture above shows the URL in Google Chrome.

-4. If you see a warning message stating that “Your connection is not private” in the URL, click on “Advanced” and then click on “Proceed to (host number)”.
+4. If you see a warning message stating that “Your connection is not private” in the URL, click on “Advanced” and then click on “Proceed to localhost(unsafe)”.
 This message might appear due to the lack of the webpage being HTTPS, this is expected - access the webpage anyways.

 <a name="username_and_password"></a>
 #### USERNAME AND PASSWORD